CQDX/visi-genie-4d-systems-async/README.md

 This is a C# async class library that support Windows IoT apps requiring a 4D Systems display.
 A typical IoT scenario might be a power meter built using a resistive touch 4.3" DIABLO16 Display Module loaded with a Workshop4 user interface project executing from a 4 GB micro-SD card.
 Leveraging Windows IoT core, an ARM, Qualcomm or Intel SOC can be connected to the display using a Silicon Labs brand, CP2102, USB to Serial UART Bridge Converter Cable.

-* Enumerations, Events, and Messages map to the ViSi-Genie Communication Protocols, Objects, Properties, and Genie Magic data structures and protocols specified in the [ViSi-Genie Reference Manual]: http://www.4dsystems.com.au/productpages/ViSi-Genie/downloads/Visi-Genie_refmanual_R_1_11.pdf
+* Directly maps the ViSi-Genie Communication Protocols, Objects, Properties, and Genie Magic to Interfaces implemented as C# Message classes.
+  See [ViSi-Genie Reference Manual]: http://www.4dsystems.com.au/productpages/ViSi-Genie/downloads/Visi-Genie_refmanual_R_1_11.pdf for data structures and command/event protocols.

 * Intended for applications requiring a non-primary display for a Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX host.